rurban/ctl/docs/list.md

     shuffle (A* self)

 randomly shuffles the list elements.
 Not in the STL.
-O(2.5n)
+O(n) (via ptr swap, not value swap)

     iter_swap (I* iter1, I* iter)

-swaps the two elements.
+swaps the two elements ptrs.

 ## Non-member functions